-Bask Bank recently launched a new mileage-earning savings account that earns American Airlines AAdvantage® miles as an alternative to earning interest.
-For every dollar you deposit into your Bask Savings Account, you earn one AAdvantage® mile annually.
-There is no cap on the number of miles you can earn each year, and Bask Bank is offering some great incentives to open a new account and fund it for the first 12 months.
+Bask Bank launched a new mileage-earning savings account earlier this year that earns American Airlines AAdvantage® miles as an alternative to earning interest.
+For every dollar you deposit into your Bask Savings Account, you earn one AAdvantage® mile annually, with no cap on the number of miles you can earn each year.
+Plus, Bask Bank is offering some extra incentives to open a new account and refer friends to open a new account.

 Sign up for a Bask Savings Account

-Here’s a quick recap of the account and balance bonuses currently available from Bask Bank:
+Here’s a quick recap of the new account bonus and refer-a-friend bonus currently available from Bask Bank:

 New Account Sign-up Bonus

-The new account sign-up bonus, feedback bonus, and balance bonuses are in addition to the 1 mile per dollar you typically earn on each dollar saved.
+The new account sign-up bonus and refer-a-friend bonus are in addition to the 1 mile per dollar you typically earn on each dollar saved.
 You’ll pay no account fees, there is no cap on the number of miles you can earn, and deposits are FDIC insured up to $250,000.

 AAdvantage® bonus miles are awarded within 10 business days upon meeting offer qualifications and may take 6-8 weeks to post to your AAdvantage® account.

-Using the figures above supplied by Bask Bank, if you deposited $50,000 into a new account and maintained the balance for a minimum 12 months, plus provided feedback for the additional 1,000 miles, you would earn:
+Using the figures above supplied by Bask Bank, if you deposited $50,000 into a new account, referred five friends (who met the qualification requirements), and maintained the $50,000 balance for a minimum of 12 months, you would earn:

 - 50,000 miles — Miles earned maintaining a balance of $50K for 12 months